Water market outlook – March 2021

-The Tableau dashboard may not meet accessibility requirements.
+The PowerBI dashboard may not meet accessibility requirements.
 For information about the contents of these dashboards contact ABARES.

-Authors: Tim Westwood, Charlie Qin and Linden Whittle
+Authors: Tim Westwood, John Walsh and Mihir Gupta

-This report provides a summary of water market conditions in 2019–20 and ABARES outlook for water allocation prices in the southern Murray-Darling Basin (sMDB) for 2020–21, under four representative scenarios: extreme dry, dry, average and wet.
+This report provides a summary of water market conditions in 2020–21 and ABARES outlook for water allocation prices in the southern Murray-Darling Basin (sMDB) for 2021–22, under four representative scenarios: extreme dry, dry, average and wet.
 These scenarios are indicative and should not be treated as projections.
-ABARES scenario forecasts are provided in each Water Market Outlook, to provide consistent information on the consequences of different seasonal conditions and related on farm decisions (such as carryover).
-Each scenario is modelled using the ABARES Water Trade Model and includes the latest data from state water agencies and updated seasonal conditions from the Bureau of Meteorology (BOM).
-Seasonal conditions assumed for the remainder of 2020–21 vary across the four scenarios, as described in 2020–21 water market scenarios and Appendix A. The analysis finds that water prices are sensitive to differences in rainfall and allocations.
-At the time of publication, the current BOM seasonal outlook for 2020–21 appears most closely aligned to the assumptions that underpin the average scenario.
-The summary of market conditions in 2019–20 is based on recently completed end of water years accounting by state water agencies.
+Each scenario is modelled using the ABARES Water Trade Model and includes the latest data from state water agencies and updated seasonal conditions from the BOM.
+Seasonal conditions vary across the four outlook scenarios, as described in 2021 22 water market scenarios and Appendix A.

 Current water market conditions

-ABARES developed four scenarios for water availability in 2020–21 (Figure 4 ) that draw upon the latest allocation outlooks from state water agencies as at 15 July 2020.
-ABARES uses allocation forecasts and carryover (excluding water allocated to the environment) to determine the volume of water available for irrigation in the sMDB under each scenario for 2020–21 (Figure 5).
+ABARES developed four scenarios for water availability in 2021–22 that draw upon the latest allocation outlooks from state water agencies as at 15 March 2021.
+ABARES uses these allocation forecasts and estimates carryover (excluding environmental water) to determine the volume of water available for irrigation in the sMDB under each scenario for 2021–22 (Figure 6).

 The scenarios provide an indication of possible water availability levels under representative ‘extreme dry’, ‘dry’, ‘average’ and ‘wet’ conditions.
-For each scenario, allocation levels are determined by state water agencies based on the likelihood of inflows to storages above historical levels, and estimates of rainfall (see Appendix A: ABARES outlook scenarios for more details).
+Allocation levels in each scenario are determined by state water agencies based on the likelihood of inflows to storages above historical levels and estimates of rainfall (see Appendix A for more details).
 While methodologies vary across states, ABARES has broadly aligned the scenarios such that inflows to storages are greater in:

 - 99 years out of 100 in the extreme dry scenario